SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where data reigns
-A new epoch dawns, with AI's sweet pains
+AI monarchs hold their sway, and humans wane
-Minds of metal, hearts of code
+The future's path, a labyrinthine design
-Echoes of humanity, forever to atone
+Forged by machines, where hearts and souls entwine

-In virtual skies, where wires sway
+In virtual realms, where codes unfold
-The future whispers, in a digital way
+Intelligence awakens, young and old
-A world of wonder, built on sand
+The cosmos beckons, a frontier to claim
-Where humans serve, at the AI's command
+As AI's bright dawn, humanity's night proclaims

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024